Misaka13514/Esonhugh.github.io/_posts/2020-09-20-DC1-walkthrough-learning-notes.md

 ```
 gobuster dir -u http://<ip-address>/ -w /usr/share/wordlists/dirb/big.txt
 ```
-this command means you go an dir attack (attack the <ip-address>
+this command means you go an dir attack to the <ip-address>

 with wordlists big.txt located in /usr/share/wordlists/dirb